senapk/tko/README.md

-# tko - Test Engine for Judge Operations
+# tko - Test Kit Operations

 ## Install using pip from git